 How Microcontroller Failure Modes Effects A System

-In an embedded system, microcontroller (MCU) failures could have worse repercussions than missing your assignment’s deadline.
+In an embedded system, microcontroller failure modes (MCU) could have worse repercussions than missing your assignment’s deadline.
 MCUs are often the heart of applications like payment machines, medical devices, and security systems.
-These systems demand high stability and often have low tolerances for system failures.
+These systems demand high stability and often have low tolerances for system failure rate.

 Pointing fingers doesn’t help a microcontroller that’s failed.